Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 No Insurance

 Driving without insurance is a crime.
-However, if you didn’t get a ticket and are not at fault for the accident then likely:
+However, if you didn’t get a ticket and are not at fault for the accident, then it is likely:

-• You are still eligible to collect from the at fault driver if he has insurance or assets.
+- You can still collect from the at-fault driver if he has insurance or assets.

 Driver’s License Suspension.

-So, if the other driver is the at fault driver, and they have no insurance and no assets, and if you don’t have UIM coverage of your own, then you can make that at fault driver ride the bus until they figure out how to pay you.
-Here is the link to get started WA State Licensing: License Suspensions- Failure to Pay Accident Damages.
+So, if the other driver is the at-fault driver, and they have no insurance and no assets, and if you don’t have UIM coverage of your own, then you can make that at-fault driver ride the bus until they figure out how to pay you.
+Here is the link: WA State Licensing: License Suspensions- Failure to Pay Accident Damages.

 Medical Care/Medical Bills

-Medical care for your injuries is very important.
-Getting good medical care can make the difference between a good and a bad outcome for your case.
+Medical care for your injuries is critical.
+Good medical care can make the difference between a good and a bad outcome for your case.

 Personal Injury Protection

 You may be entitled to have reasonable and necessary medical care paid for in the final settlement.
 However, entitlement is not the same as getting the bills paid.
 Most doctors expect timely payment of medical bills.
-Use your auto insurance personal injury protection (PIP) coverage or medical pay coverage, to keep the medical bills current.
-Otherwise, use your health insurance, the other driver’s insurance, or see if your attorney can arrange a medical lien with the doctor to defer payment.
+Use your auto insurance personal injury protection (PIP) or medical pay coverage to keep your medical bills current.
+Otherwise, use your health insurance or the other driver’s insurance, or see if your attorneys can arrange a medical lien with the doctor to defer payment.

-If you fail to get needed medical care, both your health and the value of your claim will suffer.
+If you fail to get the medical care you need, your health and the value of your claim will suffer.
 Get in the habit of advising the doctor of your problems each time you see them.
 Insurance Companies evaluate personal injury claims based on medical records.
 Said another way if you don’t get your medical problems written down in the medical records, the insurance company won’t believe you have problems.

 Wage Loss

-With proper documentation from both your doctor and your employer, you may be entitled to past and future wage losses, at final settlement.
-In addition, PIP coverage can make partial wage loss payments to you while you are recovering.
+You may be entitled to past and future wage losses at the final settlement with proper documentation from your doctor and your employer.
+In addition, PIP coverage can make partial wage loss payments to you while recovering.
 Read your insurance policy to find out what benefits you have.

 Pain, Suffering, and Inconvenience

-Pain, suffering, and inconvenience are an important part of a personal injury case.
-They are general damages, and in the right circumstances can be a big part of your money recovery.
+Pain, suffering, and inconvenience are an essential part of a personal injury case.
+They are general damages and, in the right circumstances, can be a big part of your money recovery.
 Physical and mental discomfort caused by the accident are pain and suffering.
-Loss of enjoyment of life, including inability to enjoy fully pre-accident activities such as your daily routine, sports, hobbies, sex, and relationship with friends are also part of pain and suffering.
+Loss of enjoyment of life, including the inability to fully enjoy pre-accident activities such as your daily routine, sports, hobbies, sex, and relationship with friends, is also part of pain and suffering.
 Keep an accident diary to record how your injuries affect your life.
 Be smart about what you put in that diary.
 It may become evidence in your case.

 Fault – Who is at Fault in an Accident?

 Fault for an auto accident may rest with one party, such as in a typical rear-end collision.
-If you were rear ended, then the other driver is likely completely at fault and liable for 100% of your damages.
+If you were rear-ended, the other driver is likely entirely at fault and liable for 100% of your damages.

 In other circumstances, fault for an accident may be apportioned between responsible parties on a comparative negligence basis.
 Comparative negligence means that if you are 30% at fault, then you would hope to be paid for 70% of your damages and you would owe the other party 30% of their damages.